ConorDarcy25/HPQC/week3/readme.md

 The initialise function initialises all elements in a vector to the given value.

 The sum of vectors is then calculated and printed

+Non-trivialisation:

+The <time.h> library has been added to the code which allows one to measure the runtime of the procedure.
+This is done by starting a timer before the vector addition and then finishing it once it's completed.
+The initailisation function was modified to give a vector value of i + 2, or num_arg + 1.

+Parallelisation: